-- Through the management of our cash flows and investment portfolio. - In the Commercial business we have the ability to increase the premium rates throughout the year in the monthly renewal process, when renegotiating the premiums for the following contract year of each group as they become due.
-We consider the actual claims trend of each group when determining the premium rates for the following contract year. - We have available short-term borrowing facilities that from time to time address differences between cash receipts and disbursements.
+- Through the management of our cash flows and investment portfolio. - In the Commercial business we have the ability to increase the premium rates throughout the year in the monthly renewal process when renegotiating the premiums for the following contract year of each group as they become due.
+We consider the actual claims trend of each group when determining the premium rates for the following contract year. - We have available short-term borrowing facilities to address differences between cash receipts and disbursements.

-For additional information on our credit facilities, see section "Financing and Financing Capacity".
+For additional information on our credit facilities, see section Financing and Financing Capacity of this Item.

-Life Segment
+Life Insurance Segment

-At December 31, 2019, claim liabilities for the life segment amounted to \$47.1 million and represented 6.6% of total consolidated claim liabilities and 2.5% of our total consolidated liabilities.
+At December 31, 2020, claim liabilities for the Life Insurance segment amounted to \$49.9 million and represented 6.3% of total consolidated claim liabilities and 2.4% of our total consolidated liabilities.

-The claim liabilities related to the life segment are based on methods and underlying assumptions in accordance with GAAP.
-The estimate of claim liabilities for this segment is based on the amount of benefits contractually determined for reported claims, and on estimates based on past experience modified for current trends, for unreported claims.
+The claim liabilities related to the Life Insurance segment are based on methods and underlying assumptions in accordance with GAAP.
+The estimate of claim liabilities for this segment is based on the amount of benefits contractually determined for reported claims and, for unreported claims, on estimates based on past experience modified for current trends.
 This estimate relies on observations of ultimate loss experience for similar historical events.